chaitanyasaip/cross-modal-retrieval/README.md

 This project implements a cross-modal retrieval system that enables searching and retrieving information across different types of media, including text and audio.
 It utilizes deep learning techniques to create a shared embedding space for multiple modalities, allowing for efficient and accurate retrieval of related content across different data types.

 ## Features
-- Multi-modal embedding: Create a unified representation space for text and image data
+- Multi-modal embedding: Create a unified representation space for text and audio data
 - Scalable architecture: Will be designed to handle large-scale datasets efficiently
 - Pre-trained models: Utilizes state-of-the-art pre-trained models for feature extraction
 - Customizable: Easy to extend for additional modalities or fine-tune for specific domains